-In spite of his better judgement, James dawdled somewhat on his return home, glorying in the feel of the night air all around him, the utter freedom of weightlessness.
+In spite of his better judgement, James dawdled somewhat on his return home, glorying in the feel of the night air all around him; the utter freedom of weightlessness.
 Floating high above the city lights, he could almost feel the wind all around him, the way it flowed and eddied, the currents changing from altitude to altitude.
 He closed his eyes to focus on the feeling, a smile touching his lips.
 It felt like reaching beyond himself, trying to extend his hands further than the reach of his arms.
 With this new reach, he imagined he could shape the very winds themselves, feel them move and sway at his fingertips.
 He chuckled to himself, imagining the wind at play, and, just for the hell of it, he tried brushing his imaginary hands against one of the currents.
-It moved, shifted away from him, the current changing at his suggestion.
+It moved, shifted away from him, the flow of it changing at his suggestion.
 He grinned, enjoying his own pretense, until he felt the current brush against his form.
 He opened his eyes wide, staring at nothing, before, experimentally, he tried again.
 He reached out, nudged the wind with the hand beyond his hand, and again, felt the current change against him.
-Again, in the spirit of the experiment, he slapped himself with it.
+Again, in the spirit of the experiment, he used the hand beyond his hand, this time choosing something more overt.
+He slapped himself with it.
 He let out a small shriek as the torrent of wind sent his body tumbling, base over apex.
 It wasn’t long before James Toranaga righted himself, stared at his hands, and began to laugh.

 “So darn cool!”
 He said gleefully.
 “I need to fly more often.
 I need to fly WAY more often!”

 Despite his glee, James approached his house with a degree of care, checking his window from a distance, just in case either of his parents might be poking their heads in through the doorway.
 Unfounded concerns, it would seem.
-The room was empty, his television paused mid scene.
+The room was empty, his television paused mid-scene.
 He floated inside.
 Was Casper off somewhere dealing with his parents?
 Had the other boy needed to go home?
-He dropped to the floor, and strode towards the door, trying to figure out a way of weedling the info out of his mother.
+He dropped to the floor and stepped towards the door, trying to figure out a way of wheedling the information out of his mother.
 He stepped out into the hallway, only to immediately come face to face with Casper, who was hurriedly pulling his fly back up.
 Ah, toilet, right.
 He opened his mouth to speak, but Casper shook his head and raised a finger to his lips, his other hand reaching out to gently push James back into his room, before stepping in after him and closing the door.
-The moment the door was closed, Casper’s external calm dissolved.
+The moment the door was closed, the older boy’s external calm dissolved.

 “How’d it go?”
 He asked hurriedly.
 “Did it work?
 Is Tasha okay?
 Why’re you so hyped all of a sudden?”